HashMapsData2Value/AlgorandFAQ/README.md

 ## I thought Crypto was about creating a new world and smashing our institutions, not enabling them further?

 Crypto means a lot of things to a lot of people.
-It is true that Bitcoin has its roots in the cypherpun world and in specific political movements.
-Bitcoin was a child of the Great Depression, and in his/her/their first transaction of Bitcoin, Satoshi quoted a New York Times headline in the transaction note field: "Chancellor on brink of second bailout for banks".
+It is true that Bitcoin has its roots in the cypherpunk world and in specific political movements.
+Bitcoin was a child of the Great Regression, and in his/her/their first transaction of Bitcoin, Satoshi quoted a New York Times headline in the transaction note field: "Chancellor on brink of second bailout for banks".

 Blockchain technologies can either usher in a new world, with a borderless economy, where the citizens of the world are not trapped by centralized "digital empires" owned by few; or enable a level of totalitarianism never seen before: the complete supervision of all financial activity in a country.
 It is very important that it is done right.
 Central Bank Digital Currencies _will_ be implemented, and people need to be educated on them to even be in a position to make any kinds of demands regarding the fairness, transparency, etc; of their national blockchains.